The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: System Model and Problem Formulation

-Considering the resource spent by agents in the training process of FMARL, we basically suppose that the main communication overheads required for an agent to transmit its model's local gradients to the virtual agent are $C_1$, while the main computation overheads to perform a local updating are $C_2$.
-Then, the system's resource cost can be formulated as
+Considering the resources spent by agents during the training phase of FMARL, we basically suppose that the main communication overheads required for an agent to transmit its local gradients to the virtual agent are $C_1$, while the main computation overheads to perform a local update are $C_2$.
+Then, similar to the definition of resource cost in \cite{Rui2020Differentially}, the system's resource cost shall reflect the effect of key parameters (e.g., $\tau$) in optimization methods on the resource cost, and can be intuitively formulated as

-It can be observed from (\ref{psi1}) that the periodic averaging method can reduce the communication overheads required for the involved agents by $\tau$ times, while a decrease in the number of local updates can reduce the computation overheads of each agent.
+It can be observed from (\ref{psi0}) that a larger averaging period (i.e., $\tau \neq 1$) can reduce the communication overheads (i.e., the first item in (\ref{psi0})) required for the involved agents by $\tau$ times, while a decrease in the number of local updates (i.e., $\tau_i \le \tau$) can reduce the computation overheads of each agent.
+However, (\ref{psi0}) intentionally neglects the impact of $\tau$ on the performance.
+Therefore, in order to evaluate the model's performance improvement per unit of resource cost, we shall introduce some preliminary results on the stochastic policy gradient methods as well.